carstorm/LaunchGui/README.md

 I *do not* require any credit for this.
 It is fully open and useable by anybody.

+##Branch Information

+* master = Current development.
+New releases are built on this.
+Generally for the latest version of MC.
+* 1.7.10 = Finalized 1.7.10 code.
+PR's will most likely not be accepted.
+* 1.6.4 = Finalized 1.6.4 code.
+PR's will most likely not be accepted.

 ##FAQ:

 * __Oh no!
 I found a bug/leak with it!
 D:__